rishabh06/RedHat-Test/README.md

 # <a name="INSTGUIDE"></a>Installation Guide

-You can install the OwnCloud server using the instructions given in the following topics
+You can install the OwnCloud server using the instructions given in the following topics.

 - [Manual Installation](#MANINST)
 - [Installing With Docker](#DOCKINST)